 A prince of the Southern Isles, he comes to Arendelle for Elsa's coronation and quickly makes an impression on Anna.
 He's actually using Anna to rule the kingdom himself.

-Abusive Parents: He reveals to Anna that he was neglected by his family due to being the very last in the line of his kingdom's succession.
-His brothers behaved even worse to him (going so far as to pretend that he was invisible).
+Aloof Big Brother: He reveals to Anna that he was neglected by his family due to being the very last in the line of his kingdom's succession.
+His brothers are generally implied to have made him feel inferior.
 Word of God seems to support his stated backstory that he grew up without love.

 Adorkable: To the same extent as Anna.
 However, he's evil and exploits his charm to woo Anna as part of his plan to become king.